SagaPDev/Godot-SDL-Gyro/README.md

 # Godot SDL Gyro
-GDextention That enables to read Gyro from a controller in Godot 4, it utilizes SDL and JibbSmart [GamepadMotionHelpers](https://github.com/JibbSmart/GamepadMotionHelpers) libraries
+GDextention that allows to read Gyro from a controller in Godot 4, it utilizes SDL and JibbSmart [GamepadMotionHelpers](https://github.com/JibbSmart/GamepadMotionHelpers) libraries
 ## Usage
 Download the latest build from the [Releases](https://github.com/SagaPDev/Godot-SDL-Gyro/releases/latest) tab Extract the addons folder and place it in the root of your project